 When calculating how much a 3D printer costs, you need to also account for any repairs that you’ll need to pay for, as well as any upgrades you may want to improve your 3D printing experience.

 You also need to think about any potential upgrades you may purchase, such as for your 3D printer’s extruder or hot end.
-These upgrades can cost between $50 to $150 for high quality E3D or similar brand extruders and hot ends, and more than this if you have a dual extruder.
+These upgrades can cost between $50 to $150 for high quality E3D or similar brand extruders and hot ends, but will greatly improve your 3D printing options.

 Some makers say to add 10% on top of the cost of a 3D printer to account for repairs and upgrades.
 This isn’t applicable for very low-end printers, as upgrading the extruder may cost 30% or more of the printer’s cost already.
-But if you’re spending $600+ on a 3D printer, this rule can work as a very general formula.
+But for answering the question of how much is a 3D printer, it’s important to factor in upgrades.

 3D Printer Electricity Cost